eventstrive/wireless-pi-streamer/README.md

 # Wireless Pi Streamer (WIP)
-This project provides scripts and all instructions to stream HDMI inputs, USB-Webcams and Audio inputs over the network for use in OBS.
+This project provides scripts and all instructions to stream HDMI inputs, USB webcams and audio inputs over the network for use in OBS.

 ## TODO
 - Automated + interactive setup script for Pi
-- Setup scripts for Windows and MacOS
+- Setup scripts for Windows and macOS
-- Ability to stream HDMI and Camera audio
+- Ability to stream HDMI and camera audio
 - Sync video and audio streams by timestamp

 ## Setup